-To increase intensity you can also add weights by holding onto a medicine ball, which you can place on your chest, or hold onto a dumbbell between the legs.
+To increase the intensity, you can also add weights by holding onto a medicine ball, which you can place on your chest, or hold onto a dumbbell between the legs.

-Lay flat on your back with knees bent and feet flat against floor for support.
-Your lower back should be pressed against ground as well in order to work abs better.
-Next, tilt pelvis upwards while lifting head off of floor slightly so that only shoulder blades are touching it.
+Lay flat on your back with knees bent and feet flat against the floor for support.
+Your lower back should be pressed against the ground as well to work abs better.
+Next, tilt the pelvis upwards while slightly lifting the head off the floor so that only shoulder blades are touching it.

-If desired, abdominal muscles can also contract once halfway through each repetition by pulling belly button towards spine during the second time you are upside down.
+If desired, abdominal muscles can also contract halfway through each repetition by pulling the belly button towards the spine during the second time you are upside down.

 Repeat these exercises, but with resistance provided by a partner or elastic band.

-Lay on back and place hands behind head for support while your legs are extended out in front of you flat against the floor.
-Next make sure to bend your knees extend past hips to keep spine in straight line and then arch it backwards – as far as possible without feeling pain at neck – until shoulders come off floor but do not touch ground again before returning to start position.
+Lay on your back and place your hands behind your head for support while your legs are extended out in front of you flat against the floor.
+Next, make sure to bend your knees extend past your hips to keep the spine in a straight line, and then arch it backward – as far as possible without feeling pain at neck – until shoulders come off the floor but do not touch the ground again before returning to start position.
 Aim for three sets of 20 repetitions per set with no rest between exercises.